AndresuGitub/knight-board/REVIEW.md

 ### Board Parsing
 - The board JSON contains an array of obstacles
+- Every cell of the board is represented by a nested class Position which has only x,y coordinates as parameters.
+- Position also handles movement with a dedicated method which updates the coordinates after every command and a method validating the position.
+- The coordinates are centered in 0,0, (bottom left) so the position with coordinates 0,1 is corresponds to the cell where in the first column from left and the second row from bottom encounter.
 - Obstacles are stored in a `Set<Position>` to:
   - Avoid duplicates
   - Enable `O(1)` lookup